-where $-500 < x_i < 500, i = 1 \dots n$.
-In this function, the first five parameters are the major ones that determine the function value while the others are trivial parameters.
-The tests are performed for the cases where there are 0, 5 and 10 negligible parameters in the function, and the performances of RRS and multistart pattern search are compared.
-Figure 12 shows the test results.
-It can be seen that the introduction of trivial parameters can hardly affect the performance of the RRS algorithm while the performance of multistart pattern search degrades considerably with increasing number of trivial parameters.
-Therefore, the tests demonstrate that the RRS algorithm is able to automatically exclude negligible parameters from the optimization process and thus greatly improve the efficiency.
+where $-500 < x_i < 500, i = 1 \dots n$ .
+In this function, the first five parameters essentially determine the function value while the others are trivial parameters with little effect.
+The tests are performed for the cases where there are 0, 5 and 10 negligible parameters, and the performances of RRS and multistart pattern search are compared.
+Fig 10 shows the test results.
+It can be seen that the introduction of trivial parameters has little effect on the performance of RRS while the performance of multistart patter search degrades considerably with increasing number of trivial parameters.